tomhodgins/responsive.style/src/techniques/partial-tag-name-match.md

 ---
 title: Selecting Elements with a Partial Tag Name
 keywords: tag name, element name, partial tag, partial name, selector, css selector, selector resolver
+description: How can you select an element with a partial tag name match?
+JavaScript and XPath are aware of tag names, learn how to use them together with CSS to select elements by only a partial tag name match.
 ---

 CSS selectors (and [`document.querySelector()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) in JavaScript) let you select elements by matching their HTML tag name, however there’s no way to match an element based on matching only a part of the tag name.
 Whether working with custom elements, or wanting to write a selector encompassing `<h1>` tags through `<h6>`, being able to match a partial tag name could be really useful when writing styles.